gaearon/hooks-perf-issues/README.md

 Here is an example of how hooks can cause performance problems.

 This demo was modelled off a real world performance issue I was tasked to solve where we had special URL qualification logic that took a long time as our app was writing out special hrefs to link tags.
-In the end we moved where the heavy work was done which solved the problem but I find it makes for a good example of how people can accidentally land in performance problems.

 ## Run as hook